What is the New Sexual Harassment Legislation?

 As of October 2024 the Worker Protection (Amendment of Equality Act 2010) Act has strengthened existing protection for employees against sexual harassment.

-Crucially, where an employer is found to have breached its duty to take reasonable steps to prevent sexual harassment, the employment tribunal may automatically uplift any damages awarded against them by up to 25%.
+Crucially, where a chambers is found to have breached its duty to take reasonable steps to prevent sexual harassment, the employment tribunal may automatically uplift any damages awarded against them by up to 25%.

-Damages for allowing discriminatory harassment can be substantial, and the financial impact on the organisation can be devastating.
+Damages for allowing discriminatory harassment can be substantial, and the financial impact on the chambers can be devastating.

-It is, therefore, essential for employers to take proactive steps to prevent sexual harassment in the workplace if they hope to avoid serious financial and reputational damage.
+It is, therefore, essential for chambers to take proactive steps to prevent sexual harassment in the workplace if they hope to avoid serious financial and reputational damage.

-We will collaborate closely with key stakeholders within your business to identify any gaps, weaknesses, or grey areas in your existing policies and procedures.
+We will collaborate closely with key key leaders in your set to identify any gaps, weaknesses, or grey areas in your existing policies and procedures.

 Our team will develop an action plan that addresses any shortcomings in your safeguarding measures and will focus on areas such as support systems, reporting procedures, and complaint handling.

-We will deliver comprehensive training to reinforce awareness on the prevention of sexual harassment, designed to meet the specific needs of your management, senior teams, and all employees.
+We will deliver comprehensive training, tailored for the Bar, to reinforce awareness on the prevention of sexual harassment, designed to meet the specific needs of your senior management, members and chambers staff.

 Our audit approach

-Our in-house barristers will actively collaborate with essential stakeholders and management within your organisation.
+Our in-house barristers will actively collaborate with senior management within your chambers.

 We will examine the existing measures in place to prevent and address instances of sexual harassment.
 This includes: